The 6 types of cocktails everyone should know

 We all know the traditional martini — it’s a classic movie cocktail, after all ‚— which stands on its own as a delicious cocktail, but also sets the stage for an adaptable formula.

-Served in martini glasses, this type of alcoholic drink doesn’t usually include a sweetener, which makes them stronger.
-Add a fortified wine like vermouth, which can be sweet or dry, to the main spirit, along with a seasoning.
+Served in martini glasses, this type of alcoholic drink doesn’t usually include a sweetener, which makes it stronger.
+Add a fortified wine, such as vermouth (sweet or dry), to the main spirit, along with a seasoning.

-Make a classic vodka martini and gin martini the same way, with dry vermouth and a lemon peel or olives for the seasoning.
-A negroni combines Campari and gin for the spirit, sweet vermouth for balance and an orange wedge for the seasoning.
-And the Manhattan uses rye whiskey, sweet vermouth and bitters.
+Make a classic vodka martini and a gin martini the same way, with dry vermouth and a lemon peel or olives for the seasoning.
+A Negroni combines Campari and gin for the spirit, sweet vermouth for balance, and an orange wedge for the seasoning.
+And the Manhattan uses rye whiskey, sweet vermouth, and bitters.

 Formula: 2 ounces spirit + ½ ounce fortified wine (sweet or dry) + a seasoning